 So what’s the story?

-The only reference that I have found to a modified Elite differential mounting in the literature is in Miles Wilkins book “LOTUS Twin-Cam Engine” (page 30)
+The only reference that I have found to a modified Elite differential mounting appears in Miles Wilkins book “LOTUS Twin-Cam Engine” (page 30):

-I contacted Miles, and after sending him photos and other data, he confirmed that #1559 was indeed the car that Brian Luff had experimented on.
+After sending Miles photos and other data, he confirmed that #1559 was indeed the car that Brian Luff had experimented on.